electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 ---
 title: Audi Q6 e-tron
 linktitle: Audi Q6 e-tron
-description: Audi Q6 e-tron will have a world premiere in 2022 and will be the fourth all-electric model from Audi and the most sporty SUV.
+description: Audi Q6 e-tron will be available with different motor setup, battery, technology, and design options and have a range of up to 600km(372mi).
 weight: 4
 ---

+Audi Q6 e-tron will have a world premiere in 2022 and will be the fourth all-electric model from Audi and the most sporty SUV.

 It is built on the new [PPE platform](../../technology/bev-platforms/ppe/) created together with Porsche.